lhwnova/ecs40spring2016/README.md

 copyright © 2016 Zhiying Li

 **Since this is a course assignment, it is not open sourced.
 All the codes in this repository are only aviliable to be viewed, edited, discussed, printed and transfered by author and course instructors.
-Anyone else are restricted to do so without the constents of two authors.**
+Anyone else are restricted to do so without the constents of the author.**